CharlotteAneriksson/kigerMustang/README.md

     Social media buttons

   #### Structure
     History and facts go together, about the owner and a great picture, for sale and how to buy go together, socail media and other cooperationlinks goes together.
     Grid is used the same on about, history and also for sale.

   #### Sceleton
     Great attractive looking pictures are shown in parallax effect on desktop, on smaller devices its just a fixed background that you scroll.
     Who Jessica is, then direclty to the selling part for priority, gallery in the end so that you've seen all info before.
-Gallry just makes you wanna buy even more strongly.
+    Gallery just makes you wanna buy even more strongly.
   #### Surface
     Colors goes in blue, yellow, white and beige.
 Horses are gray and beige and the buttons and links follows the logo color.